wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/6-use-cloud-app-security-rest-api.md

 ## Generate an authentication token

-All the queries to the MCAS REST API must authenticate by including an authorization token.
+All the queries to the Microsoft Cloud App Security REST API must authenticate by including an authorization token.

 > [!NOTE]
 > The token is associated with the user who generated it and inherits that user’s permissions and access to Microsoft Cloud App Security.